josh-leyshon/ozbargain/README.md

 ## Hello 😊

 This is a React Native / Expo app.
-It can currently run on web and mobile (via Expo Go app).
+It can currently run on web (with fake data only) and mobile (via Expo Go app).

 Some areas, like the feed-parser fake data, are incomplete / untidy.
 Will come back to these after making more progress.
 Also tests don't exist yet.